Walrick/gui_tool/readme.md

 ## Installation
 To install it, just use pip :
 ````
-python -m pip install tk_gui_tools
+python -m pip install guitool
 ````

 ## Description
-Tk_gui_tools is an open source package based on the Tkinter canvas.
+Guitool is an open source package based on the Tkinter canvas.
 It offers tools and widgets already formed and linked to allow to quickly create interfaces.

 ## Use - Tutorial
 The package was developed with the idea that a graphical object can be written simply in a template and can be updated with a single method.
 The package is based on the use of Tkinter's canvas.
-The graphic objects called here “widgets” are basically modeled on the widgets of the tkinter canvas.
+The graphic objects called here widgets are basically modeled on the widgets of the tkinter canvas.
 But they were linked from the base to the action of the user, for example: when creating a rectangle, we can define a different color for it if the cursor passes over it or / and link an action to it if we have it click on it.
 The tk_gui_tools package handles the creation of the tkinter environment and the mainloop () but it is necessary to prepare some files.